matt765/spireflow/README.md

 - In the demo version, modals are used for authentication to simplify the user experience.
 In production, dedicated login/signup pages at `/login` and `/register` would be used instead of modals.
 You can find them in src/app folder
 - Route protection in middleware.ts and account creation logic in `useHandleSignUp` hook are commented out for demonstration purposes

+### Why API routes and Iron Session?

+By moving session creation, validation, and expiration to secure API routes, we keep essential authentication operations on the server.
+This separation ensures that business logic, Firebase credentials and session control are not exposed to client-side manipulation or inspection.

+It's true that Firebase’s API key is public by design — it merely identifies your project.
+However, managing sessions solely on the client means that tokens and related state are more exposed.
+With Iron Session, we store the authenticated state in encrypted cookies, ensuring that only validated sessions grant access to protected routes without relying on client-stored tokens.

+Iron Session logic in middleware leverages the secure, server-managed session for route protection.
+This approach avoids the complexity and potential pitfalls of verifying Firebase tokens on every request, leading to a cleaner and more maintainable security model.

 ##  How to run
 All commands are run from the root of the project, from a terminal.
 Please remember, that the application needs working backend to run.